SnowflakePowered/shiratsu/SPECIFICATION.md

 The following changes to the schema incur an API breakage, and the MAJOR version number MUST be incremented.

 * Dropping or renaming a table or column.
-* The MAJOR version of the Stone definitions file used is increased.
+* A change to the consolespec platform IDs makes existing `platform_id` values incompatible.
 * Any sufficiently major change to the schema as decided by the project maintainers.

 The following changes to the schema do not incur an API breakage, and the MINOR version number MUST be incremented.